Mooney's Bay Ski Centre

 Hours of operation

 The facility is now open until early March (weather permitting) at the following times.
 Schedules are subject to change.

 - Monday to Friday: 9 am to 9 pm

 - Saturday and Sunday: 9 am to 5 pm

 - Child, youth and senior season pass: $33.75

 - Semi-private lesson with a friend or family members: $64.50 per person

-To book your private lesson, submit a Private Instruction Request Form [ PDF - 205 KB ] at Mooney's Bay Ski Centre.
-One of our trainers will contact you to discuss your goals and availability.
+To book your private lesson, submit a Private Instruction Request Form [ PDF - 205 KB ] at Mooney's Bay Ski Centre or by email to TerryFoxAthletic@ottawa.ca.
+One of our instructors will contact you to discuss your goals and availability.
 For semi-private or small group lessons, all group members must pay at the same time to receive the discounted rate.